Trisha-s-CloudOrganization/webapp/README.md

 ```

-##Assignment:
+## Assignment:

-Create a private Organization and repository. repository name must be webapp.
+Create a private Organization and repository. repository name must be webapp.<br/>

-(Continou Integration) Fork the GitHub repository in your namespace and do all development work on your fork.
+(Continou Integration) Fork the GitHub repository in your namespace and do all development work on your fork.<br/>

-On completion of feature development sync the repo.
+On completion of feature development sync the repo.<br/>

 Create a api:
-Create a new user
+Create a new user<br/>
-As a user, I want to create an account by providing the following information.
+A user want to create an account by providing the following information.<br/>
 Email Address
 Password
 First Name